distribworks/dkron/README.md

 You can use Dcron to run the most important part of your company, scheduled jobs.

-## Rationale

-Cron jobs are configuration, thus it's configuration is made in /etc/cron.d directory, this makes etcd a great choice to store cron jobs configuration.

 ## Quick start

 First, download a pre-built Dcron binary for your operating system or [compile Dcron yourself](#developing-dcron).